Rust-GCC/gccrs/libcody/README.md

 * `1<<0`, `NameOnly`: The request is for the name only, and not the CMI contents.

-The `NameOnly` flag may be provded in a handshake response, and indicates that the server is interested in requests only for their implied dependency information.
+The `NameOnly` flag may be provided in a handshake response, and indicates that the server is interested in requests only for their implied dependency information.
 It may be provided on a request to indicate that only the CMI name is required, not its contents (for